dklem/Alfred2-ExpanDrive/README.md

 Requirements
 ------------
-This workflow requires ExpanDrive 3.X, as well as Alfred 2.X.
+This workflow requires ExpanDrive 3 or later, as well as Alfred 2 or later.
 Download and open the .workflow file to install.

 **Note:**  The ExpanDrive Terminal Utility must be installed to use this workflow.